epw/consensus/consensus.md

 Playbooks call out a few major features of Paradigms for their characters.
 You can also use these as inspiration for other Mages who show up in the world.

 \End{MC}

+## Paradigm Components

+\Begin{Player}

+Each Playbook has multiple Paradigms to choose from, and each Paradigm has choices to make within it.
+The written components follow.

+\End{Player}

 ### Title